raspberrypilearning/mapping-the-weather/worksheet.md

 The weather stations continually monitor the weather and then send their data to an Oracle database, where it is stored and can be accessed.

-In this resource you're going to first fetch a list of the online weather stations, and then plot them onto a map of the world.
+In this resource you will first fetch a list of the online weather stations, and then plot them onto a map of the world.

 Then you can look at gathering some data from all the available weather stations and plotting some weather data to the map.